Understanding your insurance

 A limits structure for Bodily Injury and Property Damage Liability or Uninsured Motorist coverage which provides, for Bodily Injury, one limit per person, which is the maximum payable for all damages payable to any one injured person, a separate limit per Occurrence, which is the maximum payable for all Bodily Injury in any one occurrence, and a third limit which is the maximum payable for Property Damage in any one Occurrence.
 Most personal lines auto insurance is written Split Limits.
 (See Limit; Occurrence; Combined Single Limit)

-The transfer of the insured's legal right against an injuring Third Party to the insurance carrier.
+The transfer of the insured's legal right against an injuring Third Party to the insurance company.
 (See Third Party)

 Someone not protected by the Insurance Policy.
 Typically the other party in an auto accident.
 (See First Party)

-A broad liability coverage form that provides another layer of liability coverage over all covered personal lines exposures (i.e. the auto policy, the homeowner liability coverage, the boatowners policy, etc.).
+A broad liability coverage form that provides another layer of liability coverage so the business can settle claims and cover the cost of legal judgments.
 The form also provides coverage for some exposures that are not covered by the underlying policies such as coverage for libel and slander (Personal Injury).
 (See Liability)

 Uninsured Motorist Bodily Injury (UMBI)